theaLilott/blog/content/en/page/cv.md

 + Spring School "Clinicum Digitale" for digital health at EKFZ Dresden, Germany (03/2024)

 ### Volunteering
-+ Accompanying seminars for weltwärts-volunteers as an alumna and teamer at the Internationaler Bund (01/2024 - ongoing)
++ Accompanying seminars for weltwärts-volunteers as an alumna and teamer-in-training at the Internationaler Bund, Germany (01/2024 - ongoing)
-+ "weltwärts"-voluntary service at Pakashka Sacha, Tena, Ecuador (10/2022 - 08/2023)
++ "weltwärts"-Voluntary service at Pakashka Sacha, Tena, Ecuador (10/2022 - 08/2023)

   Pakashka Sacha is an organisation aiming to improve education of marginalised young indigenous people in the Amazon rainforest